 Rental agencies want to know when you’re planning to pick up the vehicle so they can have the car ready at the right time.
 If you’re renting from an airport, they may also ask for your flight itinerary to track the flights for delays.
 This document can actually be to your advantage: if your flight lands late and the company has the information, you shouldn’t get charged any late pick-up fees.

 When you go to pick up the car, you’ll want to bring your confirmation number.
 Whether it's printed or on your phone, this will make the process quicker and easier for the agent, and ultimately get you on the road faster.
 It also serves as a backup in case they can’t find your booking information.

 Okay, so maybe you’re not a detailed person.
 But when it comes to renting a car, there are so many places where things can go wrong.
 Muster your internal detail-oriented self and do a thorough lookover of the car before driving off the lot, noting any nicks and dents.
 This will keep you from having to pay for damages you didn’t incur.

 To secure a good price and avoid hidden fees, your best bet is an email or call to the rental car agency to go through the contract.
 That way, you won’t be hit with any unwanted surprises.

 Renting a car for the first time is definitely a daunting task.
 Which is why borrowing a car is honestly just way easier.
 Try Avail’s car sharing service and you’ll avoid all the usual rental headaches.
-You can pay with a debit or credit card and you’ll get full insurance coverage with Allstate.
+You can pay with a debit or credit card and you’ll get coverage with Allstate.
 You won’t get charged extra for being under 25 and you can add a second driver for free.
 You’ll just get honest, affordable prices with no surprises at checkout.